A game of quantum advantage: linking verification and simulation: Summary of results

-Our second result concerns a connection between the hardness of fooling the XHOG problem and distinguishing the output of a random circuit from the uniform.
+Our second result concerns a connection between the hardness of fooling the XHOG problem and distinguishing the output of a random circuit from the uniform distribution.
 We refer to Sec.~\ref{sec:hoguniform} for a precise definition of the XHOG problem.
 There we also show that if the conjectures related to the hardness of fooling the XHOG problem are true, not even distinguishing from the uniform distribution in polynomial time should be possible.
-In this case, Bob will have to resort to verification strategies that take super-polynomial time to demonstrate a quantum advantage.
-More precisely, in Section~\ref{sec:hoguniform} we prove the following result. \begin{thm}[Distingushing from uniform and HOG] Let $f:\{0,1\}^{n}\to\{0,1\}$ be a function that for some $\epsilon>0$ satisfies: $\mathbb{E}_\nu(f)-\mathbb{E}_{\mathcal{U}}(f)\geq \epsilon,$ where $\nu$ is the outcome distribution of a random quantum circuit stemming from a $2^{-2n-1}$-approximate two design in $n$ qubits.
-Then there is an algorithm that samples from a distribution that fools XHOG up to $\epsilon$ using $\cO(\epsilon^{-4})$ evaluations of $f$ in expectation. \end{thm}
+Thus, although it might be possible that Bob can only efficiently distinguish during the first rounds, before mirror descent converges as in Thm~\ref{thm:finite rounds}, this suggests that even the first round might be difficult to win if we restrict to efficient strategies.
+Thus, Bob will have to resort to verification strategies that take super-polynomial time to demonstrate a quantum advantage within our game.
+More precisely, in Section~\ref{sec:hoguniform} we prove the following result. \begin{thm}[Distinguishing from uniform and HOG, informal version of Thm.~\ref{thm:disthog}] Let $f:\{0,1\}^{n}\to\{0,1\}$ be a function that for some $\epsilon>0$ satisfies: $\mathbb{E}_\nu(f)-\mathbb{E}_{\mathcal{U}}(f)\geq \epsilon,$ where $\nu$ is the outcome distribution of a random quantum circuit stemming from a $2^{-2n-1}$-approximate two design in $n$ qubits.
+Then there is an algorithm that samples from a distribution that fools XHOG up to $\epsilon$ using $\cO(\epsilon^{-2})$ evaluations of $f$ in expectation. \end{thm}

-One possible criticism of the above framework is that it might be in general hard to distinguish the outcome of a circuit stemming from a design from the uniform distribution.
-However, we show in Appendix~\ref{app:stabilizerstates} that in case Bob is sampling from a stabilizer circuit, then Alice can easily fool XHOG.
+One possible criticism of the above framework is that it might be in general hard to distinguish the outcome of any circuit stemming from a random ensemble of circuits from the uniform distribution.
+However, this is not true, as we show in Appendix~\ref{app:stabilizerstates} that in case Bob is sampling from a randomly generated stabilizer circuit, Alice can easily fool XHOG.